5. Children During the Divorce Process

 We understand this is a tough ask, but bear in mind that the quicker you and your ex-partner come to a compromise over the reasons for divorce, the sooner you can both be free of your marriage and move on with your lives.

-2. Our Divorce Solicitors Recommend you Document Everything for the Divorce Process
+2. Document Everything for the Divorce Process

 In times where assets are being divided, it’s better to be safe than sorry as some specific divorces can lead to disputes over valuable items, such as cameras, TVs or an expensive painting.
 Creating an inventory and documenting is a massive help to aggressive separations where essential documents and assets can go missing because without proof that they ever existed it results in a “my word versus your word” scenario.
 Additionally, even in simple divorces, this action can help speed up the entire process.